hexatomic/hexatomic/docs/dev/src/development/automated-tests/ui-integration-tests.md

 automatically from the test case.
 Make sure you use the version from the `org.eclipse.swtbot.e4.finder.widgets` package, which is the only one working with Eclipse RCP 4.
-Creating an instance of a `SWTWorkbenchBot` needs an Eclipse context, which can be accuired with the helper class `org.corpus_tools.hexatomic.it.tests.ContextHelper`.
+Creating an instance of a `SWTWorkbenchBot` needs an Eclipse context, which can be acquired with the helper class `org.corpus_tools.hexatomic.it.tests.ContextHelper`.

 ```java